dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 ## Responses

-OAuth token based authorization protocol where the response of the authorization is an access token that is then used by a "client" to access a resource.
+OAuth is token based authorization protocol where the response of the authorization is an access token that is then used by a "client" to access a resource.

-OAuth 2.1 provides a more secure decoupled authorization flow where the client is issued an authorization code that is then exchanged for an access token.
-The responses listed in this section are the responses which issue the bearer token used bu the client to access API resources. (shown in (4) below).
+OAuth 2.1 requires the more secure decoupled authorization flow where the client is issued an authorization code that is then exchanged for an access token.
+The responses listed in this section are the responses which issue a bearer token used by the client to access API resources. (shown in flow (4) below).

 ``` http